Marker Logo

 Topics.
 This historical marker is listed in these topic lists: AgricultureIndustry & Commerce.
 A significant historical year for this entry is 1915.

 Location.
 32° 26.723′ N, 95° 42.212′ W. Marker is in Ben Wheeler, Texas, in Van Zandt County.
-Marker is on Farm to Market Road 858, 0.1 miles east of Farm to Market Road 279, on the right when traveling east.
+It is on Farm to Market Road 858 0.1 miles east of Farm to Market Road 279, on the right when traveling east.
 The marker is located in downtown Ben Wheeler at the syrup mill on Hwy 858 one block east of Hwy 279.
 Next to the Pine Ridge Schoolhouse.
 Touch for map.
 Marker is in this post office area: Ben Wheeler TX 75754, United States of America.
 Touch for directions.

 Cane Syrup Production in Van Zandt County Marker image.
 Click for full size.

-Photographed By Jeff Leichsenring, November 26, 2023
+Photographed by Jeff Leichsenring, November 26, 2023

 2. Cane Syrup Production in Van Zandt County Marker